Friday, October 7, 2011

 Eventually I got over the limitations of my relations with my parents and learned to be myself.
 I entered college, came out as a gay man, survived my parents divorce and my father's own subsequent coming out as a gay man.
 I sought what I could not find in my family at college, then failing that, dropped out, moved to the city (my father soon followed me) and decided to live for myself instead of living for the approval of others.

 It hasn't been easy.
 I've learned a lot about myself.
 I haven't always liked what I've encountered, but I've learned to be a better person and to be honest with myself and everyone I encounter.
 It is easier now, doing what is best for me.

 Tuesday, October 4, 2011

-Having posted this spring about my planned animation project, I was inspired to clean up two of the sketches and offer them as promotional items at Zazzle.com.
+Having posted this spring about an unrealized animation project, I was inspired to clean up two of the sketches and offer them as promotional items.
 Here is Erich Zann as the crazed musician the protagonist encounters in the garret on the top floor above his apartment.
-I will use all proceeds from the sale of these images toward producing my animated short, so please be generous and buy a tee shirt or mug.
-You can find more items in the widget in the side bar.